Judge's 4th hit puts Yanks ahead in 7-4 win over Reds after Hicks cut

 TRAINER’S ROOM

 Reds: OF Henry Ramos was placed on the 10-day injured list with a right hip strain.
-OF Will Benson was recalled from Triple-A Louisville … A magnetic resonance imaging test revealed that RHP Derek Law has a flexor mass strain in his right elbow, manager David Bell said.
+OF Will Benson was recalled from Triple-A Louisville … A magnetic resonance imaging test revealed that RHP Derek Law has a flexor mass strain in his right elbow, Bell said. … India fouled a ball off his left leg, just below the knee, before striking out in the ninth and left the game at the start of the 10th.
+Bell said X-rays were negative.

 UP NEXT